 A: One of India's cheapest tourist towns.
 Budget guesthouse: INR 500-1,000/night.
 Thali meal: INR 80-150.
 Auto-rickshaw anywhere in town: INR 30-50.
 Camel ride (2 hours): INR 500-800.
 You can do a full day for under INR 1,500 ($18).

 A: Yes.
 Pushkar is a pilgrimage town.
 Shoulders and knees should be covered, especially at the lake and temples.
 This applies to men and women.
-The backpacker cafes are more relaxed, but on the streets and at religious sites, conservative dress shows respect and avoids unwanted attention.
+The backpacker cafes are more relaxed, but on the streets and at religious sites, conservative dress shows respect and spares you unwanted attention.

-Q: What should I buy at the bazaar?
+Q: What should you buy at the bazaar?

 A: Pushkar's bazaar is excellent for Rajasthani textiles (block-printed fabric, embroidered bags, leather sandals), silver jewelry, and rose products (rose water, rose oil, dried rose petals).
 Bargain hard — the first price is usually 3-4 times what locals pay.
 Start at 40% of the quoted price and negotiate.

-Q: Can I combine Pushkar with other Rajasthan cities?
+Q: Can you combine Pushkar with other Rajasthan cities?

 A: Perfectly.
 The classic Rajasthan circuit: Delhi → Jaipur (5 hours) → Pushkar (3 hours) → Jodhpur (5 hours) → Jaisalmer (5 hours) → Udaipur (5 hours).
 Pushkar fits naturally between Jaipur and Jodhpur as a 2-3 night stop.